retog/ssb-patchboot-ws/README.md

 ## Publishing apps

-The folder `play` contains some simple example apps allongside with scripts to publish them.
+The folder `demo-apps` contains some simple example apps allongside with scripts to publish them.

 ## How does it work?